SaraToprowitch/NetFree/README.md

 ## About NetFree

-NetFree is an internet filtering system that filters content according to religious and social standards as per the requirements of the ultra-Orthodox community.
+NetFree is an internet filtering system that filters content according to religious and social standards as per the requirements of the community.
 You can find more information about NetFree on their [official website](https://netfree.link/).

 ## Cloning the Repository